HunterStarets/LinkedList/README.md

 ## Usage

-Simply instantiate a new object and use its methods as per requirement.
+Instantiate a new object and use its methods as per requirement.

 HunterLinkedList<Integer> list = new HunterLinkedList<>();
 list.push(1);